alexfernandez/alexfernandez.github.io/2016/becoming-a-better-developer.md

 I have always wondered how you would forbid other people from developing software.
 Apparently software engineers want the exclusive right to sign software projects.

+Many fine developers have just studied secondary school, and maybe earned a title in vocational education and training.

 ### Bootcamps

+It is a great day for software development: our skills are in such high demand that many cool companies are willing to take in people that have learned the basics of our profession in about 8 weeks.
+They are not cheap though.

+They are not just for outsiders.
+I have met quite a few people that were already working as developers, and just wanted to recycle themselves.

+### Life As A Junior

+If you are a junior developer at a company, you want to be sure that there are really senior people you can learn from.

 ## Get Ahead Of The Curve